google-deepmind/alphafold/README.md

 software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.

+### Mirrored Databases

+The following databases have been mirrored by DeepMind, and are available with reference to the following:

+*   [BFD](https://bfd.mmseqs.com/) (unmodified), by Steinegger M. and Söding J., available under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).